Steven Tepper: Academic Work

-Honors and Recognition
+Honors and recognition

-Tepper was appointed to the American Academy for Arts and Sciences’ National Commission on the Arts (2019-2021) and serves on the board of the National Humanities Alliance (2021–present).
+Tepper was appointed to the American Academy for Arts and Sciences’ National Commission on the Arts (2019-2021) and served on the board of the National Humanities Alliance (2021–2023).
 He was named Leader of the Year in Public Policy in 2016 by the Arizona Capitol Times.
 He was awarded the 2019 Full Circle Award for making transformational change for youth.